testcontainers/testcontainers-go/docs/modules/ollama.md

 !!!info
     The local Ollama binary will use the `OLLAMA_HOST` environment variable to set the host and port to listen on.
-    If the environment variable is not set, it will use the default host `127.0.0.1` and port `11434`.
+    If the environment variable is not set, it will default to `localhost:0` which bind to a loopback address on an ephemeral port to avoid port conflicts.

 {% include "../features/common_functional_options.md" %}